Sidmouth Folk Week: This is the index page for the section "Sidmouth Folk Festival" or "Sidmouth International Festival"

 An early website, run by a couple of East Devon councillors was called sidmouthfestival.org and was seen as an attempt to 'cash in' by organising 'non-folk' events during August 2005 whilst utilising the name of the festival.
 This is further discussed here and with an update here.
 The material is now out of date but will be preserved for the historical record.

 There was concern in 2005 that any money collected from ticket sales, etc, should be properly accounted for by persons independent of East Devon councillors and should be devoted to supporting future folk festivals in Sidmouth.
 As of February 2005 this ideal seemed likely to be realised with the exception of the social dancing.
 As of 2006, this issue became 'history'.
-However, financial problems will continue to determine the future of the event.
-2006 was a good year - which is just as well because otherwise it could have been the last!
+However, financial problems continued.
+2006 was a good year - which was just as well because otherwise it could have been the last.

 Over 50 years, the Sidmouth festival grew to become a highlight in the folk calendar.
 It is also what brings Sidmouth 'alive' during one week of the year.
 The town itself would be a principal loser if the festival were to be downsized or abandoned.